Designing the Cap Class

 Caps are usually monovalent.
 They also are usually comprised of a single center; however, this is not always the case.
 In general the caps needed for breaking up

-objects will also beNuclei
+Nucleiobjects will also beNucleiobjects.

 Out of Scope